Download PDF

 - FDI Inflow:

-Latvia’s economic freedom score is 74.8, making its economy the 18th freest in the 2022 Index.
-Latvia is ranked 13th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Latvia’s economic freedom score is 72.8, making its economy the 17th freest in the 2023 Index.
+Its score is 2.0 points worse than last year.
+Latvia is ranked 11th out of 44 countries in the Europe region, and its overall score is above the world and regional averages.

 Background

 Latvia regained its independence from the Soviet Union in 1991, joined the European Union and NATO in 2004, and joined the eurozone in 2014.
-Despite the fact that his center-right New Unity party holds the fewest seats in parliament, Arturs Krišjanis Karinš became prime minister in 2019.
-He heads a four-party coalition that includes the New Conservative Party (JKP), For Development/For!, and the National Alliance.
+Although his center-right New Unity party holds the fewest seats in parliament, Arturs Krišjanis Karinš became prime minister in 2019.
+His four-party coalition also includes the New Conservative Party (JKP), For Development/For!, and the National Alliance.
 Latvia’s small, open economy relies heavily on exports.
-Transit services are highly developed, as are timber and wood processing, agriculture and food products, and the machinery manufacturing and electronics industries.
-Corruption remains a serious concern as evidenced by a recent series of high-profile bribery and money-laundering scandals.
+Transit services, timber and wood processing, agriculture and food products, and machinery manufacturing and electronics are highly developed.
+Latvia is reintroducing conscription in response to the threat from Russia.

 Rule of Law